MaiRiosIPla/MaiRiosiPla/README.md

 Hi there!
 I'm Joan, and I love coding and being creative.
-I'm currently studying in my last year of high school, but I have learnt how to code on my own.
+I'm currently studying in my last year of high school, but I have learnt how to code on my own 😌.

 I can code in:
 - C++